-The oversight, monitoring and direction of the Solar PV Retailer Code of Conduct will be undertaken by the Code Review Panel.
+The oversight, monitoring and direction of the Solar Retailer Code of Conduct will be undertaken by the Code Review Panel.

 This is an independent panel with consumer and industry representation.
 The panel will meet regularly to ensure the code is operating effectively and is meeting the identified objectives and community expectations.

 Chair, Gerard Brody

 Gerard began in consumer advocacy as a Policy Officer and Solicitor with Consumer Law Centre Victoria, before working as a Senior Policy Officer with Consumer Action.

 Gerard then worked with the Brotherhood of St Laurence as Senior Manager Financial Inclusion, leading the national rollout of the Saver Plus program.
 Gerard returned to Consumer Action in 2011 to lead the centre's policy and campaigns work.

 Gerard has represented consumers on a number of bodies, including the Australian Competition and Consumer Commission's Consumer Consultative Committee, the Australian Securities and Investments Commission's Consumer Advisory Panel and the Australian Energy Regulator's Customer Consultative Group.

 Gerard has a Masters in Public Policy and Management, Bachelor of Laws (Hons) and Bachelor of Arts (Hons) from the University of Melbourne.